-Not only that, but the press and buzz created from releasing the updates publicly helped us create a 10,000 people long waiting list by the time we launched Crazy Egg.
+Not only that, but the press and buzz created from releasing the updates publicly helped us to create a waiting list of 10,000 people, by the time we launched Crazy Egg.

-Combine this with brilliant timing (Instagram launched right with the iPhone 4) and you know how they got 25,000 installs on their first day, reaching a million users within 2 months.
+Combine this with brilliant timing (Instagram launched at the same time as the iPhone 4) and you know how they got 25,000 installs on their first day, reaching a million users within 2 months.

 Validate your idea to make sure it doesn’t completely fall flat

 Another part of making a great product: Validate your product idea.